A successful food and wine pairing: some pitfalls to avoid!

 Commented Food & Wine pairings session in an authentic underground wine cellar from the 14th century which has been entirely redone and with the best comfort.

-Tasty dishes such as local traditional cheeses, delicatessen and chocolates from the Chateauneuf du Pape region.
+Tasty dishes such as local traditional cheeses, delicatessen from the Chateauneuf du Pape region.

 The 4 great wines of the Rhône Valley and Châteauneuf du Pape.